vroc67/Space-Rock-Game/README.md

 This is a basic Space Rock Game
 Bare bones.
 Setup:
-~ Just Download teh ZIP FILE
+~ Just Download the ZIP FILE
 ~ Extract
 ~ Play